WLCarlos/TransSTC/README.md

 # TransSTC
-Relevant materials will be published after acceptance of the paper.
+Relevant experimental materials will be published after acceptance of the paper.